sanjoyg/dirigera_platform/README.md

 2. Once you get the screen requesting to press the action button, physically press the button once and then click on submit

-3. If the IP is right and action button has been pressed, then the integration will be added and all devices registed will be shows.
+3. If the IP is right and action button has been pressed, then the integration will be added and all devices registered will be shown.
 At this time the following device types are supported
     a.
 Lights
     b.
 Outlets
     c.
 Motion Sensor